jncraton/ai-salaries/readme.md

 3. The average (mean) salary for entry-level positions with a Data Scientist Title
 4. The highest salary for a fully remote, entry-level position
 5. The average (mean) salary for all mid-level positions
+6. A descriptive statistic of your choice calculated from this dataset

 Here is roughly what the program should output when run: